Phaeotremella foliacea: Habitat and distribution

 Phaeotremella foliacea is a parasite of Stereum sanguinolentum, growing on the host's hyphae in the wood rather than on the host's fruit bodies.
 Following its hosts, fruit bodies of P. foliacea are typically found on dead, attached or recently fallen branches of conifers.

 The species is known from North America, Europe, and northern Asia.

+Edibility

+The species appears to be non-toxic, but is flavorless and mostly comprises water.